 Pay-as-you-go parking is also available in certain parking decks, with a maximum cost of $10 per day.

 Here are some tips that will help you avoid parking tickets:

-- Keep your Green F/S tag visible (e.g., if you use a sun shield, don’t block your F/S tag).
+- Keep your green F/S tag visible (e.g., if you use a sun shield, don’t block your F/S tag).

-- You need a parking permit for evenings, too!
+- You need a parking permit for the evenings, too!

-- If you forget your tag, then park as a Visitor in one of the 3 garages with Visitor Parking (Ferguson Center, Campus Drive, and North ten Hoor).
+- If you forget your tag, then park as a visitor in one of the three garages with visitor parking: Ferguson Center, Campus Drive, and North ten Hoor.
 The $5 cash you must pay upon entrance is cheaper than the $25-$50 in parking violation fees for parking without a tag!

 - NOTE: Certain lots are dual purpose.
 Check the signs.
 If you park on the side not zoned as F/S, you may get a ticket!

-- If you lose your permit, you can use this form to get a new one for a fee.
+- If you lose your permit, you can use the Lost/Stolen Permit Form to get a new one for a fee.

 Ordering Textbooks and Course Materials

 The campus bookstore is called The SupeStore.
 Once your department has finalized the arrangements for your teaching a specific course during a particular term, the SupeStore will send your university email account a personalized link that lists your courses.
 Use this link to submit textbook information, as well as any other course materials you require.
 You can log in to that course list manually, too, by logging in here with your myBama username and password.